B (New York City Subway service): History

 The designation B was originally intended for express trains originating from the Washington Heights neighborhood of Manhattan and operating in Midtown Manhattan on the IND Sixth Avenue Line.
 However, the express "B" designation was not used until 1967.
 Instead, beginning with the opening of the Sixth Avenue Line on December 15, 1940, local trains operated between 168th Street–Washington Heights and 34th Street–Herald Square during weekday rush hours and Saturday mornings and early afternoons.
-On January 5, 1952, Saturday service was discontinued.
+On January 5, 1952, Saturday service was discontinued; Saturday service last ran on December 29, 1951.
 This service was designated "BB", conforming with the Independent Subway System (IND) convention using double letters to indicate local services.